sdelements/django-security/README.md

         ...
         )

-Middleware modules can be added to `MIDDLEWARE_CLASSES` list in settings file:
+Pre-Django 1.10, middleware modules can be added to `MIDDLEWARE_CLASSES` list in settings file:

     MIDDLEWARE_CLASSES = (
     ...